 The person giving up part of their personal allowance needs to make the claim and as part of doing this, can make claims for earlier years also.

 There is a relatively straightforward online facility to do this on GOV.UK.
 To use it, you need to have your National Insurance number and prove your identity, such as by giving details from your P60, payslips, passport or child benefit.
 You also need the National Insurance number of your spouse or civil partner.

 If you cannot claim online, you can telephone HMRC on 0300 200 3300 or write to them to make the claim.

 For prior years, you will receive a refund cheque from HMRC.
 For the current tax year and going forward, your own and your spouse or civil partner’s tax codes will be amended.
 For the self-employed and others in Self Assessment, the marriage allowance will be dealt with as part of the Self Assessment tax return.

 If your circumstances change, such as you divorce or you or your spouse become a higher rate taxpayer, you should let HMRC know as you will no longer be eligible for the marriage allowance.

 What are the time limits?

-In order to claim back to 2016/17, couples have until 5 April 2022.
+In order to claim back to 2017/18, couples have until 5 April 2022.
 For 2021/22, you have until 5 April 2026 to submit a claim.
 You can read more about time limits for claiming tax refunds on our introduction page.